anthonyallams/Javascript-Projects/booklistApp/README.md

     2. User can add a book title, author, isbn
     3. The added details are displayed back for the user
     4. User can delete the book details
+    5. Book details are stored in local storage for future access

 ## BEST PRACTICES